richardcsanchez/my-art-collection/README.md

 Additionally, you can create Genres and Artists while creating a new artwork.
 You can delete an Artist or Genre only if there is no artworks associated with them.

-To leave the app, the logout button appears on the bottom of the page after logging in.
+To leave the app, the logout button appears on the top of the page after logging in.

 ## Contributing